zzhangjii/learning-library/workshops/goldengate/LabGuide200.md

 	![](images/200/i6.png)

-- Update the Service Name and enter your student identity domain (eg: gse00001092).
+- Update the Service Name and enter your student identity domain field ***CS1***.

 	![](images/200/i6.1.png)

-- Down the same thing for the next (DW) connection down.
-Right click on the DBCS-DW connection, select properties, and edit the Service Name.
+- Do the same thing for the next (DW) connection down.
+Right click on the DBCS-DW connection, select properties, and edit the Service Name, field ***CS1***.

 	![](images/200/i7.png)

-- Next re-create the database link (from 11g Database to DBCS 12c) with your assigned IP address.
+- Next re-create the database link (from 11g Database to DBCS 12c) with your assigned IP address (field ***DB1***).
 Note you updated the IP address in Lab 100, now you will execute it now that we are in SQLDeveloper.
 Confirm you have updated this with the correct IP address.

 	![](images/200/i7.1.png)

 - Execute the script.
+Be sure to select the EURO connection on the right.

 	![](images/200/i7.2.png)